Our Emergency and Critical Care team is on site 24 hours per day, 365 days per year.

-Gather up any packaging or remains of anything that was eaten, or suspected as having been eaten!
+Gather up any packaging or remains of anything that was eaten or suspected as having been eaten!
 This step will help speed up the diagnosis.
-Please don’t be shy, if it was marijuana, or any other embarrassing (or illicit) product, please be honest with our team about it, it will speed up diagnosis and treatment.
+Please don’t be shy; if it was marijuana or any other embarrassing (or illicit) product, please be honest with our team; it will speed up diagnosis and treatment.

 - Supplemental Oxygen Cages